hayni100/Weather-Application/README.md

 # Weather-Application
 https://hayni100.github.io/Weather-Application/
 ## Description
 This is an application that allows users to search a city to get the current weather information and a 5 day forecast.
+To see current function please opne console log to see Geocode being returned by API call.

 Steps required for completion:

-1. API call is successful
-2. city and date log
-3. current weather log
-4. 5 day forecast
-5. search history in local storage
+1. Getting lon and lat out of function
+2. Insert lon and lat to get weather data

 ## Installation
 N/A